The Authentic Life of Billy, the Kid: Purpose

 Still smarting from local outrage in New Mexico over his shooting of the Kid, Garrett wanted to present his side of the story and hoped to turn a profit, as well, on the American public's fascination with the outlaw.
 Consequently, he published his account of Bonney's life and death in 1882.
 It was credited to Garrett, but the first 15 chapters were a concoction of factual material mixed with fabrications, written by Roswell's postmaster, Ash Upson, an itinerant journalist.
 The remaining chapters, written in a more restrained style, are generally accurate, and were likely composed by Garrett himself.

 The book failed to find a wide audience, so sold just a few copies; nevertheless, although filled with many errors of fact, The Authentic Life served afterwards as the main source for most books written about the Kid until the 1960s.
 Thus was established the mythic stature of Pat Garrett as the heroic lawman in pursuit of the villainous but romantic desperado, Billy the Kid.

 Ghostwriter

 Garrett, who did not consider himself a writer, called upon his friend, Marshall Ashmun "Ash" Upson, to ghostwrite this book with him.
 Ash Upson was an itinerant journalist who had a gift for graphic prose.
 Upson and Garrett shared equally in the royalties.
 As was noted in the introduction to the fifth version of this book:

 Good reason exists to believe that the legend of Billy the Kid, including the familiar historical figure he has become, would not be known at all today if this book had not been published.

 Versions

 Six versions report Garrett's first-hand account.
-Brief descriptions of these qre:
+Brief descriptions of these are: